Register trainee teachers data sharing agreement

 There are various combinations of identifiable data which may be collected about a provider (depending on route), these extend to:

-• lead school ID
+• lead partner ID

 • employing school ID